MichaelJAX123/ma206distributions/README.md

 discrete_random
 ```

-    ## Warning: The following aesthetics were dropped during statistical transformation: weight
-    ## ℹ This can happen when ggplot fails to infer the correct grouping structure in
-    ##   the data.
-    ## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
-    ##   variable into a factor?

     ## Warning in is.na(x): is.na() applied to non-(list or vector) of type
     ## 'expression'

     ## Warning in is.na(x): is.na() applied to non-(list or vector) of type
     ## 'expression'